x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/install-office-online-server.md

 ## Office Online Server system requirements

-Office Online Server requires the following to install:
+To set up Office Online Server, you will need the following:

 - Windows Server 2012 R2 or Windows Server 2016